Budget Appeals

 Computer Purchase

 Limited to a one-time increase for the purchase of a computer up to $1,500 ( once for undergraduate students and once for a Graduate or Professional student).
-The cost of the computer is the only item covered unless written, signed documentation on college letterhead is received from a college representative indicating that a special software is required for a course or program for all students in the course or program.
+The cost of the computer is the only item covered unless documentation on college letterhead is received from a college representative indicating that a special software is required for a course or program for all students in the course or program.
+Letters must be written on college letterhead and signed to be considered.

-Acceptable documentation includes invoice for the computer purchase or a detailed printout of the computer to be purchased, including a description and price.
+Documentation must include the price and description of the computer.
+You may submit an invoice for the computer purchase or a detailed printout of the computer you plan to purchase.
 Requests for gaming computer will not accepted.

-Certain majors have a computer costs established in their cost of attendance, therefore a budget request for a computer purchase cannot be approved.
+If your major requires the purchase of a computer and is already included in the cost of attendance, your request will be denied.
 Majors include Law, CRNA, Medical Laboratory Sciences, Occupational Therapy, Physical Therapy, Dental Hygiene, Medicine, Pathology Assistant, Physician’s Assistant, Dentistry, Nursing and Pharmacy.

 Modest living expenses for rent/mortgage, utilities, and food for the student will be considered.
 Acceptable documentation includes:

-- Signed full copy of the lease agreement that includes the term(s) for which the budget appeal covers.
+• Signed full copy of the lease agreement that includes the term(s) for which the budget appeal covers.
 If there are multiple people on the lease, only the requestor of the budget appeal may be considered for an increase.
+Rent deposits and pet deposits are not considered in the budget appeal.

-- At least two months of utilities bills that occur during the period in which the student’s lease is in effect.
+• The previous two months of utilities bills that occur during the period in which the student’s lease is in effect.
+Utility bills must be from the same physical address as the lease.
 For example, if the student’s lease is from May 2022 through April 2023, at least two months of utility bills occurring between May 2022 through April 2023 are acceptable.
 Students may also contact the utility company to ask for the average monthly cost for their residence, which may also be used for documentation.
 If appealing for utility bills only, please provide a full copy of the lease or paid mortgage statement.
 Receipts for utility payments must be in the student's name.

 The budget appeal process will not take into account resources in excess of a typical student living.
 For example, if a student is the only name on the lease agreement for a two bedroom/two bathroom apartment, we will still only consider an increase for the cost of a one bedroom/one bathroom apartment.
 If more than one household is being requested for an increase, we will only consider a COA increase for one household.